-NOTE 9 - OPERATING LEASES
+NOTE 9 - LEASES

-WSI has entered into various operating leases for office space and equipment.
-Leases contain a clause allowing for termination with a 90-120 day notice and a clause stating that renewal is dependent on appropriation funding by the State Legislature.
-Expenditures for operating leases were \$307,291 for fiscal year 2021 and \$308,571 for fiscal year 2020.
+WSI entered into various leases for office space and equipment.
+The leases contain a clause allowing for termination with a 90-120 day notice and a clause stating that renewal options are dependent on appropriation funding by the State Legislature.
+At June 30, 2021, WSI recognized a right to use asset of \$604,498 net of amortization amount of \$220,109.
+WSI recognized a lease liability of \$386,166 related to these agreements.
+WSI uses the US prime interest at the time the lease was signed plus 1%.

-The following is a schedule of future minimum lease payments required under the operating leases.
+The following is a schedule of future minimum lease payments required under the leases.
 Future renewal or termination options that may be available are not included in the totals below.